DOE-NCI-MOSSAIC/FrESCO/paper/paper.md

 and FuseMedML [@golts2023fusemedml] creates general and multimodal data structures that are useful for biomedical ML.
-Most similar to `FrESCO` is PyHealth [@zhao2021pyhealth] though it is more broadly scoped, focusing on MIMIC, electronic intensive care unit (eICU), and observational medical outcomes partnership common data model (OMOP-CDM) databases.
+Most similar to `FrESCO` is PyHealth [@zhao2021pyhealth] though it is more broadly scoped, focusing on MIMIC (Medical Information Mart for Intensive Care), electronic intensive care unit (eICU), and observational medical outcomes partnership common data model (OMOP-CDM) databases.
 Biomedical libraries such as Med7 [@kormilitzin2021med7] and EHRkit [@li2022ehrkit] focus on electronic health records in general and